SaqlainYounas/NextAuth/README.md

-A Test project for learnig Next js Authentication.
+A Test project for learning Next js Authentication.